Compute

 Capacity

-Maximum capacity allowed for a single file system.
+Maximum capacity of a single file system.
 When the used capacity of a file system reaches this value, no more data can be written to the file system.
 You need to expand the file system capacity.
 The capacity of an SFS Turbo file system cannot be reduced.
 Set an appropriate file system capacity based on your service needs.

 Supported ranges: